 Step By Step Installation of Ubuntu from a USB Stick on Windows 10

-Step 1: First of all download the open source Linux Ubuntu ISO from the Ubuntu official website.
-The different flavors of Ubuntu available are Kubuntu, Lubuntu, Mythbuntu, Ubuntu Kylin, Ubuntu GNOME, Ubuntu Budgie, Ubuntu MATE, Ubuntu Studio and Xubuntu.
-The installation procedure is same for all the Ubuntu flavors but in performing this tutorial we using the standard Unity Ubuntu.
+Step 1: First of all download the open-source Linux Ubuntu ISO from the Ubuntu official website.
+The different flavours of Ubuntu available are Kubuntu, Lubuntu, Mythbuntu, Ubuntu Kylin, Ubuntu GNOME, Ubuntu Budgie, Ubuntu MATE, Ubuntu Studio and Xubuntu.
+The installation procedure is the same for all the Ubuntu flavours but in performing this tutorial we use the standard Unity Ubuntu.

 Step 3: After downloading the Rufus install and run it.